daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 The user must be able to select from a range of voices.

-Consideration should made of how the voice options are presented (by region or language, online/offline, etc).
-The reading app could provide an audio preview to assist the user in their selection of voices.
+Careful consideration should be given to the organization of voice options, such as grouping by region, language, or online/offline availability.
+Audio previews should be provided within the reading app to facilitate informed voice selection.

 Priority: Must-have